dbt-labs/docs.getdbt.com/website/docs/guides/sl-partner-integration-guide.md

 - The version of dbt they are on.

-## Best practices on exposing metrics
+## Use best practices when exposing metrics

 Best practices for exposing metrics are summarized into five themes: